 Rosen gets start in Dolphins’ 16-14 loss to Buccaneers

+TAMPA, Fla. — Miami coach Brian Flores gave second-year quarterback Josh Rosen a shot against Tampa Bay’s first defensive unit and liked what he saw.

-TAMPA, Fla. — Second-year quarterback Josh Rosen was a surprise starter and went 10 for 18 for 102 yards during the first half in the Miami Dolphins’ 16-14 loss to the Tampa Bay Buccaneers on Friday night.
+Rosen was a surprise starter and went 10 for 18 for 102 yards during the first half in the Dolphins’ 16-14 loss to the Buccaneers on Friday night.

+“I thought he played well, made some good decisions out there,” Flores said.
+“He was into the game.
+He was ready to go.
+I thought he did a good job in the huddle, getting the play calls in.
+I thought he played well from that standpoint.”

 Rosen, battling with 15-year veteran Ryan Fitzpatrick for the Dolphins’ starting job, helped Miami to a pair of field goals and a 6-3 halftime lead.
-Rosen was 13 for 20 with one interception in last week’s 34-27 victory over Atlanta.
+He was sacked three times.

+“I would like to not see him take as many sacks,” Flores said.
+“But I thought he threw the ball well, had some drops.
+That didn’t help him.”

 Fitzpatrick, who spent the previous two seasons with Tampa Bay, entered to start the second half and completed 3 of 9 passes for 20 yards before being replaced by Jake Rudock five minutes into the fourth quarter.